 Cell phones and knowing your location: Most cellular phones have GPS capabilities.
 However, the accuracy of the information provided to the 911 operator depends on the age and type of cellphone that you’re using.
 Therefore, it is essential that you tell the call taker the location in which you need assistance to ensure that you receive the help you need as quickly as possible.

 Note: Cell phone calls are routed to 911 centers based on the location of the cell phone tower, not physical location.
 It is possible that you will be connected to an agency that you do not need.
-Once the 911 operator has verified your location you may be transferred to another agency that has jurisdiction for the location of the emergency.
+Once the 911 operator has verified your location, you may be transferred to another agency that has jurisdiction over the location of the emergency.

 VoIP phones: Portable interconnected VoIP service enables consumers to take their home or business phone service almost anywhere.
 Because VoIP services are portable and can be used from any internet connection, the location of the caller may not be completely accurate.
 If you have a VoIP phone provider such as Vonage and Magic Jack, please visit http://www.fcc.gov/guides/voip-and-911.service and review the FAQ and 9-1-1 tips tab for information on how 911 works with this technology.